Anello-Photonics/docs-A1/docs/mechanicals.rst

 .. note::
-   If you purchased the Maritime INS Evaluation Kit, a schematic of the breakout cable can be downloaded here
+   If you purchased the Maritime INS Evaluation Kit, a schematic of the breakout cable can be downloaded :download:`here <media/SCD_Breakout Cable_Maritime_INS.pdf>`